-Brusquely glancing at the clock, Snape instructed the class as a whole, "Those who have not finished have five minutes remaining."
+Brusquely glancing at the clock, Snape instructed the class as a whole.
+"Those who have not finished have five minutes remaining."
 His steely gaze slid from desk to desk scrutinizing the many unfinished, and plainly pathetic looking brewing attempts.
 "Incomplete potions will attract a mark of zero.
 Homework assignments in a neat pile here."
-He tapped his desk with his wand as he passed around it and settled in his chair.
-Black robes falling elegantly, surrounding him in a flowing pool.
+He tapped his desk with his wand as he passed around it and settled in his chair, black robes falling elegantly, surrounding him like a flowing pool.

-She still sat quiet and grave, he could see a tear glistening on her lashes and his heart twisted painfully.
+He chanced a quick look at her, she still sat quiet and grave, he could see a tear glistening on her lashes and his heart twisted painfully.
 Shit!
-I'm a monster, now how do I fix this?
+I'm a monster.
+Now how do I fix this?

 Covertly glancing at her through his long lashes, he saw her as she was then and now.
 Gone were the buck teeth, wild frizzy hair and over enthusiastic know-it-all manner.
 She was now graceful and poised, serious and mature.

 However, recently there was one thing that had disappeared as well, somewhere between years six and seven.
-Snape had noticed it immediately, at the welcoming feast.
-She looked so tired and drained, like she hadn't slept well for a long time, and he didn't want to admit how much that had bothered him.
+Snape had noticed it immediately, at the Welcoming Feast.
+She had looked so tired and drained, like she hadn't slept well for a long time, and he didn't want to admit how much that had bothered him.

-Her eyes were sunken and troubled with dark black circles.
-The life he had always envied her in those pretty amber flecked eyes was gone.
-They now appeared almost as dead as his own did.
+Her eyes were sunken and troubled with dark, black circles.
+The life he had always envied her in those pretty amber-flecked eyes was gone.
+They now appeared almost as dead as his own.